hhhaaahhhaa/pearl/README.md

 pip install -r requirements.txt
 ```

-* For preparing the data, download the preprocessed dataset, create and put into _data folder.
+* For preparing the data, download the preprocessed dataset, rename the preprocessed_datasets folder into _data.

 * The original dataset is in: